There’s no doubt 2017 has been a very good year for technology and tech stocks.

 Top Tech Upside Plus Some Downside

-As the year ends, Apple (NASDAQ:AAPLC), Alphabet (NASDAQ:GOOGC), Amazon (NASDAQ:AMZNC), Facebook (NASDAQ:FBC) and Microsoft (NASDAQ:MSFTC) have a collective valuation of more than $3 trillion.
+As the year ends, Apple (NASDAQ:AAPLC), Alphabet (NASDAQ:GOOGC), Amazon (NASDAQ:AMZNC), Facebook (NASDAQ:FBB) and Microsoft (NASDAQ:MSFTA) have a collective valuation of more than $3 trillion.
 Strong earnings reports have set aside investor fears about competition and the ability of these old salts to conquer new markets.
 The downside comes from questions raised by Russian interference in elections, how data are collected and used, and the influence big tech has on the lives of everyday global citizens.
 The products and platforms are loved.
 How long the love affair lasts may rest on tech’s ability to answer growing questions about influence.

 China Tech Surges